schneefux/brawltimeninja/functions/blog/guides/adcs.md

-{ "title": "Guide into Competitive Brawl Stars: ADCs", "author": "XaviorKeyz", "description": "Today I break down and dissect the long-ranged class of Brawl Stars - ADCs.", "id": 11 }
+{ "title": "Guide into Competitive Brawl Stars: ADCs", "author": "XaviorKeyz", "description": "Today I break down and dissect the long-ranged class of Brawl Stars - ADCs.", "order": 11 }

 Guide into the Competitive Scene of Brawl Stars - ADCs
 ---